About

 For the Contractor

-LM3Online provides an auditable, transparent, objective and directly comparable mechanism to prove added social and economic value of actively and sustainably managed supply chains
+LM3Online provides an auditable, transparent, objective and directly comparable mechanism to prove added social and economic value of actively and sustainably managed supply chains.

 For Tier 1 and 2 Contractors